 SCIENTIFIC BACKING FOR TRE®.

-Several scientific studies* confirm TRE® is effective to relieve deep muscle tension, trauma, and stress.
-A recent study in 2021 to test the effectiveness of TRE in multiple sclerosis revealed that these exercises can help to alleviate the symptoms of this muscle-related condition.
+Several scientific studies* confirm TRE® is effective in relieving deep muscle tension, trauma, and stress.
+A recent study in 2021 to test the effectiveness of TRE in multiple sclerosis revealed that these exercises can help alleviate the symptoms of this muscle-related condition.

 Further studies found that TRE was effective in reducing symptoms of post-traumatic stress disorder (PTSD) in former soldiers.